 - Read the TEDx Regional Workshops Handbook - The guide has some ideas and need-to-knows on running your workshop.

-What your organizers workshop should look like
+What your regional workshop should look like

 Workshops should foster a collaborative spirit among the TEDx organizers who attend; there should be no sense of hierarchy.